morpframework/morpfw/docs/source/index.rst

    * Powered by `morepath <https://morepath.readthedocs.io>`_, `dectate
      <https://dectate.readthedocs.io>`_ and `reg <https://reg.readthedocs.io>`_

-.. note:: Morp at the moment is still highly experimental, there is no promise of
+.. note:: Morp at the moment is still highly experimental, there is no promise
+          of API stability as of yet.
+However, because the author is using it a production project, there is some level of stability.

 Documentation
 ==============